Nature of project: theory, software

 It is known from special relativity that the wave properties also vary if space-time - in which the wave, its source, and the receiver exist - itself is altered.

-The students will evaluate the qualitative and quantitative similarities and differences between classical (non-relativistic) Doppler effects and those that can be derived from the special theory of relativity.
+Students will evaluate the qualitative and quantitative similarities and differences between classical (non-relativistic) Doppler effects and those that can be derived from the special theory of relativity.

 During the planning phase of the project, students make a list of cases (such as linear motion with constant acceleration, circular motion with constant speed, etc.) for which the Doppler effects will be derived.